Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/network-faults/outage/recipes/try-it-read-outage/README.md

 # Read workload with network outage

-This recipe encapsulates a read workload that executes for 20-25 minutes.
+This recipe encapsulates a read workload that executes 20-25 minutes.
 Around 5 minutes into the execution a regional outage is simulated by dropping all the packets bound to the specified region.
 The client/SDK detects the outage, marks the region as unavailable for reads and retries the requests on the next available region.
 Once the packet drops end, approximately in 5 minutes, all the requests get routed to the primary region.

 ## Recipe definition